earnestt1234/FED3_Viz/Manual.md

 Elements of the Home Tab:

 1. The **Info Bar** shows helpful text for the Home Tab.
 Hover over a button or select a plot to show a brief description.
 A progress bar will also display here when loading FED data.
-2. The top row of buttons, which are tools for loading and managing data files within FED3 Viz.
+2. A column of buttons, which are tools for loading and managing data files within FED3 Viz.
 3. The **File View** is the largest element of the Home Tab.
 When a FED data file is loaded, it will appear as a row in the File View.
 Each column will show data associated with that data file.
 4. The **Group View** lists all the currently loaded Groups, used for combining data from multiple FEDs (see the Groups section below).
 5. The **Plot Selector** pane, where you can choose which plots to make for the loaded devices.